-Lara Ayad wants to live in a world filled with intrepid college students, ice cream that never melts, and mermaids that really do exist.
+Lara wants to live in a world filled with endless funding for the arts, ice cream that never melts, and mermaids that really do exist.

-In another life, Lara would probably be a food critic, a criminal detective, or a mermaid.
+In another life, Lara would probably be a food critic, a super villain, or a mermaid.
 Or all of those things, at the same time.